Norfolk Naval Shipyard

 Source: US Navy National History and Heritage Command, Online Library of Selected Images (Photo#:NH 57830)

-The CSS Virginia retreated up the Elizabeth River and never fought again.
-It was unable to escape up to Richmond, because the shipping channel in the James River was too shallow for the heavy iron-coated ship.
 When the Union finally seized Norfolk, the Confederates abandoned Portsmouth.
-In their retreat, they burned the Gosport Navy Yard for a third time.
-The Confederate ironclad CSS Virginia was blown up in the Elizabeth River next to Craney Island early in the morning of May 11, 1862.10
+In their retreat, they burned the Gosport Navy Yard again.
+The Confederate ironclad CSS Virginia in the Elizabeth River was blown up next to Craney Island early in the morning of May 11, 1862.10

-After the Confederates evacuated the shipyard in 1862 and the Union re-occupied it, the Gosport was finally dropped.
-The Gosport Navy Yard was renamed U.S. Navy Yard, Norfolk.
+After the Confederates evacuated the shipyard in 1862 and the Union re-occupied it, the name Gosport was finally dropped.
+The Gosport Navy Yard was retitled U.S. Navy Yard, Norfolk.
 That name was revised in 1929 to Norfolk Navy Yard, Portsmouth, then to Norfolk Naval Shipyard in 1945.
-Though located in Portsmouth, the yard was named after the larger city of Norfolk, and choosing that name minimized potential confusion with Portsmouth Naval Shipyard in Portsmouth, New Hampshire.11
+Though located in Portsmouth, the yard was named after the larger city of Norfolk across the Elizabeth River.
+That minimized potential confusion with Portsmouth Naval Shipyard in Portsmouth, New Hampshire.11

 Source: US Navy Naval Historical Center, USS Texas (1895-1911), later renamed San Marcos

-The Navy's first battleship, the USS Texas, was built from scratch at the shipyard and launched in 1892.
-The USS Maine was built at nearly the same time, at the Brooklyn Navy Yard.
+The US Navy's first battleship, the USS Texas, was built from scratch at the U.S. Navy Yard, Norfolk and launched in 1892.
+The USS Maine was built at nearly the same time at the Brooklyn Navy Yard.
 In 1898, after the USS Maine blew up in the harbor at Havana in an event that triggered the Spanish-American War, the USS Texas helped destroy the Spanish fleet in Cuba.

-The USS Texas was left behind when the Great White Fleet of battleships sailed from Hampton Roads in 1907.
-That fleet demonstrated the United States possessed a blue-water navy capable of projecting military power around the world.
-It also showed that bigger "dreadnought" battleships would be the design of the future, and the USS Texas was outdated.
+The USS Texas was left behind in Hampton Roads when the Great White Fleet of battleships sailed from Hampton Roads in 1907.
+The Great White Fleet demonstrated that the United States possessed a blue-water navy capable of projecting military power around the world.
+It also showed that bigger "dreadnought" battleships would be the design of the future; the USS Texas was outdated.

 the USS Texas, renamed the USS San Marcos, was sunk off Tangier Island and used for naval gunnery target practice until 1959